KIDS TALK GENDER

 We are excited to be doing MORE with this film than the traditional film festival release.
 We are bringing a huge focus on impact into our outreach plans, which include the following:

-A combination of VIRTUAL & LIVE EVENTS in conjunction with our regional and national partner organizations
+A combination of VIRTUAL & LIVE EVENTS in conjunction with our regional and national partner non-profit organizations

-Creation of a TEACHING TOOLKIT & DISCUSSION GUIDE for in-classroom use
+Creation of a TRAINING TOOLKIT & DISCUSSION GUIDE

 CONFERENCES in the areas of Education, Child Development, Psychology, and LGBT/Gender Studies

-SPONSORSHIPS & EXCLUSIVE SCREENINGS available to partners and their members
+EXCLUSIVE SCREENINGS available to corporate partners and their members through screenings with employee resource groups

-Email us to learn more about sharing the film in your community, school, or organization.
+Email us to learn more about sharing the film in your community or organization.

 MAMA HAS A MUSTACHE is a wonderful film!
 The children who star in it are delightful—so smart and funny and loving and free.
 It is so inspiring to hear children talk about gender in such a matter-of-fact, respectful, and accepting way.
 I had a smile on my face the whole time I watched the film, even at the end when I also had tears in my eyes.
 To hear children saying that they love themselves “one-hundred percent” and wouldn’t change anything about themselves is nothing short of revolutionary.
 Thank you for creating this important, moving film.